-Table 5 shows the three log file types and the content you can expect to find in each one.
+Table 4 shows the three log file types and the content you can expect to find in each one.

-Table 5 Summary of the Log Files Generated by MRUA
+Table 4 Summary of the Log Files Generated by MRUA

 MRUA Log File Description mrua <timestamp>.log</timestamp> The log file is a good place to start if you are troubleshooting a particular problem with the OracleAS Metadata Repository upgrade.
 This file contains a high-level summary of all the actions performed by MRUA; as a result, it can help you isolate a specific component that was not upgraded successfully. mrua <timestamp>.err</timestamp> The error file contains any errors or stack traces generated during the upgrade process.
-These errors should contain information that help you diagnose and address specific upgrade errors.
+These errors should contain information that help you diagnose and address specific upgrade errors. mrua <timestamp>.out</timestamp> The output file is the largest of the three MRUA log files and it contains the most comprehensive data about the MRUA session.
+Use this log file to determine exactly when a particular problem occurred and to see the output generated by the MRUA subcomponents.